Table of Contents

 - Ahebbek ya Hassan (I love you Hassan) (Fawzi, 1958, sec.
 01:03:27)

 Indeed, according to Ramzy (no date b, para.
 10):

 Naima rarely ever danced in nightclubs but more through her films and theatre dance tableaux’s [sic] which she regularly organised in Egypt as well as abroad.
 Those were not purely Egyptian dance performances, but more of a free expression and more of a music and dance extravaganza.Ramzy (no date)

-Naima Akef was and still is very influential in the field of raqs sharqi.
-She is still very much-loved today by practitioners such as Lidia Rosolia, who told me ‘Naima Akef always was my favourite of the old dancers . . . maybe it’s her smile, her energy’.
+Naima Akef was and still is very influential in the field of Raqs sharqi.
+She is still very much loved today by practitioners such as Lidia Rosolia, who told me ‘Naima Akef always was my favorite of the old dancers . . . maybe it’s her smile, her energy’.